What did ex-Trump aide Paul Manafort really do in Ukraine?

 Manafort returned to Ukraine after Yanukovych fled the country.
 He tried, with limited success, to help remnants of the Party of Regions regain power in the October 2014 parliamentary elections.

 Yanukovych remains in Russia.
-He has been sanctioned by the EU and the U.S. for the Crimea invasion, and is wanted by Ukraine for a long list of charges that includes corruption and murder.
+He has been sanctioned by the EU and the U.S. for the Crimea invasion, and is wanted by Ukraine for a long list of charges that have included corruption and murder.

 "Yanukovych was so awful," said Fried.
 "That's not Manafort's fault, but the fact that Manafort helped Yanukovych win an election didn't do Ukraine any good."